payal1184/WeatherNotification/Readme.md

 ## ☁️ Step 4: Amazon SNS Topic

 Created an SNS topic to send weather notifications.
-Email subscription is confirmed to receive alerts.
-Alerts are sent using the Email protocol.
+This topic acts as a communication channel for notifications.

 ![SNS Topic Screenshot](image/Screenshot%20(170).png)

+Email subscription is confirmed to receive weather alerts.
+Ensures that all notifications are successfully delivered to the user.

 ![SNS Topic Screenshot](image/Screenshot%20(171).png)